Valuation and parities for exchange options: Valuation Probabilities and Asset Ratios

 \subsection{Valuation probabilities}

-As mentioned in Remark \ref{rem: deflator}, the process $Y$ of Assumption \ref{ass: main} plays the role of a stochastic discount factor in the market.
+As mentioned in Subsection \ref{subsec: assets}, the process $Y$ of Assumption \ref{ass: main} plays the role of a stochastic discount factor in the market.
 As such, it will be used for valuation of securities: the present (time zero) value a contract that pays an $\F_T$-measurable nonnegative amount $H_T$ at time $T \in \Stop$ is $\expecp \bra{Y_T H_T \on T < \zeta}$.
 It is customary to write valuation formulas in terms of expectation under auxiliary valuation probabilities.
 In order to obtain the latter from the representation in terms of expectations under $\prob$ and stochastic discounting, a ``baseline'' (or ``\num'') asset has to be chosen in order to denominate wealth.
-Section \ref{sec: valuation} and Section \ref{sec: parity} deal with valuation and parity formulas for exchange options; for this reason, we refrain from choosing a single asset to use as baseline; rather, a family of probabilities $(\qprob^i)_{\iii}$ will be introduced, one for each asset indexed by $\iii$ being used as a baseline.
+Section \ref{sec: valuation} and Section \ref{sec: parity} deal with valuation and parities for exchange options; for this reason, we refrain from choosing a single asset to use as baseline; rather, a family of probabilities $(\qprob^i)_{\iii}$ will be introduced, one for each asset indexed by $\iii$ being used as a baseline.
 Care has to be exercised in defining these probabilities, since the candidate ``density processes'' that have to be used in defining them are in general only \emph{local} martingales on $\basisp$.
-However, the structure of the filtered probability space described in Subsection \ref{subsec: prelims} allows for such construction under Assumption \ref{ass: main}.
-Full details are given in the statement and proof of Theorem \ref{thm: prob_exist} below.
-Note that results of similar nature have appeared previously---see, for example, \cite{MR1339738}, \cite{MR2653260}, \cite{Ruf} and \cite{KKN}.
-However, since the present setting is more general (involving asset prices with jumps and possibility of individual defaults before time $\zeta$), and since Theorem \ref{thm: prob_exist} is used extensively in other results of the paper, a complete treatment will be provided.
-Before the statement of Theorem \ref{thm: prob_exist}, recall that $\F_{\tau-}$ for $\tau \in \Stop$ represents the $\sigma$-algebra over $\Omega$ generated by $\F_0$ and the collection of all events of the form $A \cap \set{s < \tau}$ where $\sir$ and $A \in \F_s$.
+However, as stated in Theorem \ref{thm: prob_existnz} below, the structure of the filtered probability space described in Subsection \ref{subsec: prelims} allows for such construction under Assumption \ref{ass: main}.
+A proof of Theorem \ref{thm: prob_existnz} in this exact setting appears in \cite{BBKN}; of course, results of similar nature have appeared previously---see, for example, \cite{exit_m}, \cite{Meyer}, \cite{MR1339738}, \cite{MR2653260}, and \cite{Ruf-Perk}

+Before the statement of Theorem \ref{thm: prob_existnz}, recall that the optional sigma-field $\Opt$ on $\Omega \times \Real_+$ is the one generated by all \cadlag \ processes; then, a process is called optional if it is $\Opt$-measurable.

-\begin{thm} Under Assumption \ref{ass: main}, for each $\iii$ there exists a unique probability $\qprob^i$ on $\F_{\zeta -}$ such that the following property is valid: for any nonnegative optional process $H$ on $\basis$,
+\begin{thm} Under Assumption \ref{ass: main}, for each $\iii$ there exists a unique probability $\qprob^i$ on $(\Omega, \F)$ such that the following property is valid: for any nonnegative optional process $H$ on $\basis$,